Evolutions of in-medium baryon-baryon scattering cross sections and stiffness of dense nuclear matter from Bayesian analyses of FOPI proton flow excitation functions: Main ingredients of IBUU modeling and Bayesian inference

 They characterize the strength (via the parameter b) and density dependence (via the parameter $\sigma$) of the effective three-body force independently of the two-body force (via the parameter a).
 Analytically, since all three parameters (a, b and $\sigma$) are completely determined once the K parameter is specified at $\rho_0$, the high-density stiffness of nuclear matter affected by both $J_{\rho}$ and $Z_{\rho}$ is then also determined.
-The density dependence of the overall stiffness of symmetric nuclear matter at zero temperature can be measured by its adiabatic speed of sound squared (SSS) in unit of $c^2$ \cite{Blaizot,DongLai,Jerome22}